-The difference in the voting rights and liquidity could result in different market values for shares of our class A and our class B common stock.
+The difference in the voting rights of our class A and our class B common stock may reduce the value and liquidity of our class A common stock.

-The rights of class A and class B common stock are substantially similar, except with respect to voting.
+The rights of class A and class B common stock are substantially similar, except with respect to voting, conversion and other protective provisions.
 The class B common stock is entitled to eight votes per share and the class A common stock is entitled to one vote per share.
-Additionally, our restated certificate of incorporation imposed certain limitations on the rights of holders of class B common stock to vote the full number of their shares.
-The difference in the voting rights of our class A and class B common stock could reduce the value of our class A common stock to the extent that any investor or potential future purchaser of our class A common stock ascribes value to the right of our class B common stock to eight votes per share.
-In addition, the lack of a long trading history and lower trading volume of the class B common stock, could result in lower trading prices for the class B common stock.
+The difference in the voting rights of our class A and class B common stock both before and after any distribution of our class B common stock by Cypress to its stockholders could reduce the value of the class A common stock to the extent that any investor or potential future purchaser of our common stock ascribes value to the right of class B common stock to eight votes per share.
+The existence of two classes of common stock could result in less liquidity for either class of common stock than if there were only one class of our common stock.

-Delaware law and our certificate of incorporation and bylaws contain anti-takeover provisions, our outstanding debentures provide for a right to convert upon certain events, and our board of directors entered into a rights agreement and declared a rights dividend, any of which could delay or discourage takeover attempts that stockholders may consider favorable.
+Delaware law and our corporate charter and bylaws contain anti-takeover provisions that could delay or discourage takeover attempts that stockholders may consider favorable.

-Provisions in our restated certificate of incorporation and bylaws may have the effect of delaying or preventing a change of control or changes in our management.
+Provisions in our restated certificate of incorporation may have the effect of delaying or preventing a change of control or changes in our management.
 These provisions include the following: